wajht7553/wajht7553/README.md

 ## 🚀 My AI Journey

-- 🎓 BS in Computer Science from Islamia College University, Peshawar
+- 🎓 Bachelors in Computer Science from Islamia College University, Peshawar
 - 💼 Currently working as Research Assistant at Digital Image Processing Lab, ICP
 - 🔭 Researching Deep Learning Based Autonomous Driving over Economical Hardware
 - 🌱 Always learning and staying updated with the latest in AI and Machine Learning